-Now comes one of the most exciting parts of starting a travel blog (aside from the actual traveling of course)—designing your travel blog.
+Once you have a domain, have a server, and install WordPress you can dive one of the most exciting parts of starting a travel blog (aside from the actual traveling of course)—designing your travel blog layout.

 This stage is important, as it determines what your visitors will see and experience when they visit your travel blog.